kunpengcompute/KAE/README.md

 ## Introduction

-Kunpeng Acceleration Engine is a new technology within Hisilicon Kunpeng 920 processors which
+Kunpeng Accelerator Engine is a new technology within Hisilicon Kunpeng 920 processors which

 provides a hardware-enabled foundation for security, authentication, and compression.
 It significantly increases the performance across cloud, networking, big data, and storage applications and  platforms.

-Kunpeng Acceleration Engine includes symmetric encryption, asymmetric encryption, digital signatures, and RSA for accelerating SSL/TLS application, which makes processors more efficient and reduces hardware costs.
-By accelerating SSL/TLS with Kunpeng Acceleration Engine, you can:
+Kunpeng Accelerator Engine includes symmetric encryption, asymmetric encryption, digital signatures, and RSA for accelerating SSL/TLS application, which makes processors more efficient and reduces hardware costs.
+By accelerating SSL/TLS with Kunpeng Accelerator Engine, you can:

 - Support higher-performance secured tunnels and a greater number of authenticated clients
 - Have higher-performance encrypted traffic throughout a secured network